mohitjaryal/mohitCodzz/README.md

 ---

-<h3 align="center">✨ The journey never ends  just new ideas waiting to be built.</h3>
+<h3 align="center">✨ The journey never ends - just new problems are waiting to be solved.</h3>

 ---